Finding Purpose in Your Aerial Practice

 • If your answer is ‘to hang out with my friends,’ you could talk to your friends about making a creative project together.
 See below for more.

 • If your answer is ‘to stay in shape,’ and you are feeling slumpy, maybe you could take a couple weeks off of aerial and do something else to refresh your love for aerial.
 Or you could try a different apparatus for a stint to see if new parts of your body and brain can get stimulated and inspired.
+Or you could focus on conditioning for a month or 2 instead of skills and up your strength level.

 If you have some strength specific goals, feel free to check out my Strength for Aerialists video tutorials playlist here.